 Explain the different points of view on the conscription crisis of 1917.

 Look deeply at one or more of some selected pictures, from a wide range of different locations during the first world war.
-Consider titles given too the images by your teacher, any available texts or web site links, zoom in and around the documents when necessary.
-Observe shapes, colors, textures, the position of people and/or objects in the frame.
+Consider titles given to the images by your teacher, any available texts or web site links, zoom in and around the documents when necessary.
+Observe shapes, colours, textures, the position of people and/or objects in the frame.
 Observe the foreground, middleground and background too.
 Respond to the images!
 Use an organizer available already on our Google drawing sample images, that you can copy and edit to use.
 Work collaboratively to note down your questions, connect any historical events you already know about, share your impressions!

 Watch an overview video about World War 1.